csett86/mac-screen-capture-permissions/readme.md

 #### `.hasScreenCapturePermission(): boolean`

+**Note:** Only works for Electron apps

 Whether or not the current app has the required permissions to record the screen.
-If this is the first time attempting, a permissions dialog will be shown to the user.
-Any subsequent calls to `hasScreenCapturePermission` will just check for the permission but won't show a dialog.
+It will not prompt the user to grant the permission.
 If the user denied the original request, you need to prompt them to enable the permissions in the System Preferences.

 This can be reset by calling `resetPermissions`.
 The dialog will be shown again after that.